srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module06.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 06 - Secure network traffic
+# Lab Scenario Preview:  Lab 06 - Secure network traffic

-### Lab overview
+## Lab overview

 In this walkthrough, we will create a SQL database in Azure and then query the data in that database.